Benchmarks and applications of the nuclear deexcitation event generator NucDeEx: Comparisons with other deexcitation event generators

+Since the new carbon SF~\cite{PhysRevC.110.054612} is essentially equivalent to the previous SF in the high-excitation energy region, the choice between them is not significant for the discussion in this section.
 For other closed-source generators, the branching ratios reported in their papers were used.
 Since the comparisons focus on excitation energies above 16\,MeV, the updates for discrete excited states described in Sec.\ref{sec:phole} do not affect the \textsc{NucDeEx} results.
 Other minor updates slightly change the results compared to those presented in Ref.\cite{PhysRevD.109.036009}.

 In addition to generators compared in this paper, \textsc{GEMINI++4$\nu$}, a tuned version of \textsc{GEMINI++}, was recently released~\cite{NIU2025139203}. \textsc{GEMINI++4$\nu$}, mostly based on original GEMINI++, introduced suppression parameters for the particle decay widths and adjusted these parameters to reproduce experimental data.
 The suppression parameters were defined individually for each particle and are independent of the excitation energy.
-The same experimental data shown in Fig.~\ref{fig:11B_15N_br} were used for tuning, resulting in the best overall agreement among the generators used in this paper as intended.
+The experimental data~\cite{YOSOI2003255,Yosoi2004,YosM:2003} discussed in Sec.~\ref{sec:validation_data} were used for tuning, resulting in the best overall agreement among the generators used in this paper as intended.
 This paper focuses on the benchmarking untuned generators, excluding \textsc{GEMINI++4$\nu$} from the comparisons.